black-parrot/black-parrot/docs/software_guide.md

   * The file format is (size(in 2^N bytes)_address(40 bit)_data(size bits)
     * 03_0080000000_ffd1011b00090137 = 8 bytes, address 0x8000_0000, data ffd1011b00090137

+## Building a Checkpoint Test
+BlackParrot can use Dromajo to generate checkpoints for certain tests.
+It runs the test on Dromajo for a certain number of instructions and then generates a memory image and a nbf file which contains the internal architectural state of the core(PC, registers, CSRs, privilege mode, ...).
+To create the checkpoint simply make sure that the target test is already built in the `bp_common/test/mem` directory and run `make <test>.dromajo MAXINSN=<n>` which will generate the files under the `<test>.dromajo.<n>` name.
+You can also specify the memory size of the image with `MEMSIZE=<k in MB>`.
+Default value is 1MB which should be enough for the small tests.

+To run the RTL simulation from the checkpoint, we have to run it with `PRELOAD_MEM_P=1 LOAD_NBF_P=1`.
+The former preloads the memory from the `.mem` file instead of using the nbf loader, and the latter loads the rest of state into the cores through the nbf loader.
+### Example:
+    cd <TOP>/bp_common/test
+    make demos
+    make bs.dromajo MAXINSN=5000
+    cd <TOP>/bp_top/syn
+    make build.v sim.v PROG=bs.dromajo.5000 PRELOAD_MEM_P=1 LOAD_NBF_P=1

+## Cosimulation
+BlackParrot also uses Dromajo to verify the correct execution of the program.
+It is done through comparing the commit information with the ideal C model in Dromajo using DPI calls in RTL.
+To enable cosimulation simply run the RTL simulation  with `COSIM_P=1` flag.

+**Note:** Currently cosimulation only works with the single-core system.

 ## Test Libraries
 ### libperch
 libperch is the BlackParrot firmware library.
 It includes sample linker scripts for supported SoC platforms, start code for running bare-metal tests, emulation code for missing instructions and firmware routines for printing, serial input and output and program termination.